 In spite of research connecting Injectafer to Hypophosphatemia, the FDA had not ordered a medicine recall.
 In reality, the government authorized a new Injectafer single-dose formulation in May 2021.

 The victims of Injectafer and their attorneys are expecting a positive outcome in the bellwether trials in Injectafer lawsuits scheduled in 2023.
-A plaintiff-favored verdict in those test trials can turn the wind in their favor towards a global settlement.
+A plaintiff-favored verdict in those test trials can turn the wind in their favor toward a global settlement.

-Those who are affected should check their medical records to make sure the dosage of Injectafer and the date of iron infusion are documented to pursue Injectafer lawsuits.
+Those who are affected should check their medical records to make sure the dosage of the Injectafer and the date of iron infusion are documented to pursue Injectafer lawsuits.
 The efforts you go through to have a top medical record review company review your medical records will be worth it because they are the crucial evidence that will support your Injectafer lawsuits.
 Your extensive medical records can be mined for crucial information that will persuade the jury to find in your favor with the help of a persuasive medical chronology report.

 Brace up with all your evidence to bring the wrongdoers before justice.